Field Trials - General Area

 - Our low P&K status trials area is ideal for nutrient deficiency and uptake studies

-- Our newly upgraded Quarantine Field is infected with soil borne diseases (allium whiterot, sclerotinia sclerotium, fusarium oxysporum, plasmodiophora brassicae, pythium violae) and is equipped with it's own field laboratory.
+- Our Quarantine Field is infected with soil borne diseases (allium whiterot, sclerotinia sclerotium, fusarium oxysporum, plasmodiophora brassicae, pythium violae) and is equipped with its own field laboratory.

 - Our high populations of insect pests maintained on site (i.e. carrot fly, cabbage root fly and large narcissus bulb fly) invite insect studies relating to pest behaviours, novel treatments, varietal resistance, integrated pest management strategies etc.